neo0x3d/ffp_infoscreen/README.md

 Systemd is used to keep the script alive and restart if it crashes.

-Set the path to the python script in the ffp_infoscreen@.service file, then copy it to the systemds folder, enable and start.
+Set the path to the python script in the ffp_infoscreen@.service file, then copy it to the systemds system folder, enable and start under the user selected before.

 ```
 $ sudo cp ffp_infoscreen@.service /etc/systemd/system